shuao23/shuao23.github.io/projects/project_poe.md

       <div class="slide-captions">
         <div class="active slide-caption">
           <h3 class="heading">Home Page</h3>
-          <div class="desc">The home page that the programming team created for controlling the PoE lights.
-The two button below the introduction section is for connecting two the two environments that the construction team built.
-The school environment has special LEDs that has variable color temperature.
-The office environment has a daylight sensor to measure the amount of natural light so the lights can be dimmed when the sun is lighting the room.</div>
+          <div class="desc">The home page of the website which the programming team created for controlling the PoE lights.
+The two button below the introduction section is for connecting to two of the environments that the construction team built.
+The school environment has special LEDs that demonstrates variable color temperature.
+The office environment has a daylight sensor to measure the intensity of natural light so the artificial lights can be dimmed.</div>
         </div>
         <div class="slide-caption">
           <h3 class="heading">Virtual Switch</h3>
-          <div class="desc">The virtual switch page for the school environment which gives users control over the properties of light such as intensity and color temperature. </div>
+          <div class="desc">The virtual switch page for the school environment which gives users control over the properties of light such as intensity and color temperature.
+The virtual switch can only be changed by the user of the room.</div>
         </div>
       </div>
       <div class="active gradient"></div>